UBC regrets handling of Turpel-Lafond, as she loses honour at different university

 UBC, where Turpel-Lafond was a tenured law professor and served as director of the Indian Residential School History and Dialogue Centre, announced this month she was no longer with the university as of Dec.
 16.

+“We deeply regret the impact of this and promise to do more now, and in the future,” they said.

+The pair said university executives have had discussions with Indigenous scholars and community members.

-“While we have sought advice, we want to state emphatically that we take full responsibility for the actions and inactions of UBC in this matter,” said the UBC statement released Tuesday and co-signed by Gage Averill, provost and academic vice-president.
+“While we have sought advice, we want to state emphatically that we take full responsibility for the actions and inactions of UBC in this matter.”

+The statement says UBC’s assessment of hiring processes deals with complex issues.

+“The possibility that anyone might misrepresent themselves for personal and professional benefit, or that misleading credentials or publications might be submitted for employment, is one that we take extremely seriously, as these kinds of actions undermine the fundamental mission of a university, divert resources from deserving individuals and strengthen inequities,” it says.

 Vancouver Island University president Deborah Saucier said that “false claims of Indigenous ancestry cause harm to Indigenous Peoples.”